MicrosoftDocs/entra-docs/docs/identity/saas-apps/thousandeyes-provisioning-tutorial.md

 Once you've configured provisioning, use the following resources to monitor your deployment:

 1. Use the [provisioning logs](~/identity/monitoring-health/concept-provisioning-logs.md) to determine which users have been provisioned successfully or unsuccessfully
-2. Check the [progress bar](~/identity/app-provisioning/application-provisioning-when-will-provisioning-finish-specific-user.md) to see the status of the provisioning cycle and how close it is to completion
+2. Check the [progress bar](~/identity/app-provisioning/application-provisioning-when-will-provisioning-finish-specific-user.md) to see the status of the provisioning cycle and how close it's to completion
-3. If the provisioning configuration seems to be in an unhealthy state, the application will go into quarantine.
+3. If the provisioning configuration seems to be in an unhealthy state, the application goes into quarantine.
 Learn more about quarantine states [here](~/identity/app-provisioning/application-provisioning-quarantine-status.md).

 ## Additional resources